 Community-based, for all walks of life

-Our ongoing series of community engagement events aims to encourage creative development in those who have unrealised potential, or artistic interests that they would like to explore further.
+Our ongoing series of community engagement productions aims to foster creative development in those who have unrealised potential, or artistic interests that they would like to explore further.
 Our learn-by-doing approach emphasises participation in creative enrichment regardless of experience, ability or age.

 Showcasing locally inspired art

 Kindly hosted by Thrive Battersea Park in their Main Garden.
 Thrive is the leading UK charity that uses gardening to bring positive changes to the lives of people living with disabilities or ill health, or those who are isolated, disadvantaged or vulnerable.